In the Presence of

 Jessica Robinson

-She frequently contributes articles, authors reports and speaks at conferences on issues related to ESG and sustainable finance, related market and regulatory developments, climate and carbon finance policy.
-She also recently published her first book on sustainable investing, ‘Financial Feminism: A Woman’s Guide To Investing For a Sustainable Future’.
+Jessica frequently contributes articles, authors reports and speaks at conferences on issues related to ESG and sustainable finance, related market and regulatory developments, climate and carbon finance policy.
+She also speaks widely on gender-related topics, having authored a book on women and investing, ‘Financial Feminism: A Woman’s Guide To Investing For a Sustainable Future’ and is currently working on her second book, ‘Breaking the Green Ceiling’, an exploration of the role of female leadership in driving sustainability.

 Kal Subramanian